 Sleep apnea is a sleep disorder in which a person's breathing pattern is severely disturbed while sleeping.
 Such disruption means continuous stopping and starting of a body's natural breathing cycle.
 The frequency with which the breathing stops is dependent on the severity of your condition.
 Sometimes it can happen up to hundreds of times and can adversely impact your health and life because your brain and the entire body will not be getting enough oxygen.
-Aaron Cooley, DDS and Brandon Cooley, DDS provide comprehensive diagnostic tests and treatment plans for different kinds of sleep apnea.
+Our Cooley Smiles dentists provide comprehensive diagnostic tests and treatment plans for different kinds of sleep apnea.

 Types of Sleep Apnea

 The most prevalent type of sleep apnea is obstructive sleep apnea (OSA).
 When you fall asleep, especially in a deep sleep, your body naturally relaxes and this can also cause the throat to slightly close.
 This collapsing of the throat during sleep blocks the airways, resulting in OSA.

 Central sleep apnea is another type of sleep apnea.
 What happens here is that your brain cannot send proper signals to the muscles that regulate breathing.
 The last kind of sleep apnea is called complex sleep apnea syndrome and is an extreme type of sleep apnea when you have both OSA and central sleep apnea at the same time.

 Common symptoms include loud snoring and feeling exhausted even after getting a full night's sleep, which are clear indications that you might be suffering from sleep apnea.
 Differentiating between OSA and central sleep apnea can be quite challenging because they often have identical signs and symptoms.
 However, our professionals can accurately diagnose you using tests and taking measurements.